How to Write a Legal Cover Letter for Law Firms (that Gets you Noticed)

 Tips for using your legal cover letter to stand out

-The legal industry is rapidly evolving, and job hunters need to set themselves apart in order to get hired (unless, of course, you decide to start your own law firm).
+The legal industry is rapidly evolving, and job hunters need to set themselves apart to get hired (unless, of course, you decide to start your own law firm).

 If you’re applying for a job as a lawyer, whether it’s a traditional position or a legal work-from-home job, here are five tips to make sure your cover letter lands at the top of the pile.